 It's still unclear as to whether cell phones actually cause any significant damage to the human body.
 Studies continue to contradict one another on the issue.
 Additional studies may shed some light on the true effects of cell-phone radiation, but will likely only confuse consumers even further.
 In the meantime, millions of cell-phone users take whatever risk may be involved in using the devices.

-For more information on cell-phone radiation, cell phones and related topics, check out the links on the next page.
+For more information on cell-phone radiation, cell phones and related topics, check out the links below.

 - Cell Phone Quiz